danish123117/bioSignals-LD/README.md

 ## 2. Archetecture
 The Application based around Key FIWARE components namely Orion-LD , Mintaka and IoTAgent-JSON.
-The picture below depicts the overall archetecture.
+The picture below depicts the overall Archetecture.
 ![screenshot](Archetecture.png)

 ## 2. How to use the code